[News Focus] Why Kim Jong-un spotlights mothers

-“Whether or not to refer him (Yoo) to the appropriate law enforcement authority or any other government ministry for that matter rests with the civil affairs and justice office,” Yoon said.
-“Please no conjectures until we see what prosecutors have to say.”
+“Whether or not to refer him (Yoo) to any law enforcement authority rests with the civil affairs and justice office,” Yoon said.
+“Let’s see what prosecutors have to say.”
 Prosecutors said those in charge of the inspection would be abusing their office if they came to halt an inspection when there was a clear sign of malfeasance.

-Yoon also rejected claims that other senior Blue House officials asked the civil affairs and justice office to suspend the inspection of Yoo at the time, but Yoo reportedly told prosecutors that he had asked those presidential office officials to halt the internal probe.
+Yoon also rejected claims that other senior Blue House officials asked the civil affairs and justice office to suspend the inspection of Yoo at the time.
+But Yoo no standing trial reportedly told prosecutors that he had asked those senior officials to halt the internal probe.

 S. Korea eyes chip alliance with Netherlands

 SK carries out complete reshuffle of top brass

 Suneung without 'killer questions' still not easy, results show